How to Rebatch Jelly That Didn’t Set Properly

 Why didn’t my jelly set?

 As I mentioned above, jelly sometimes doesn’t set due to too much or not enough sugar or pectin.
-The time and temperature it is being cooked at also plays a huge part in the thickness.
+The time and temperature it is being cooked also play a huge part in the thickness.

 How do I know if my rebatch jelly has set?